 - No Boundaries Club

-- International Leaders Team - a team of 8 students who work through the Office of International Student Services to promote internationalization & support international students on campus.
+- International Leaders Team - a team of 8 students who work through the Office of International Students and Scholars to promote internationalization & support international students on campus.

 The Diversity Team is comprised of a group of Elizabethtown College students who have an interest in a multi-cultural and diverse campus at Elizabethtown College.
 These students come from a variety of ethnic, cultural, religious, and socioeconomic backgrounds and epitomize “diversity” in every sense of the definition.
 They share a common goal that is consistent with one of Elizabethtown College’s signature attributes that recognizes the value of international and cross-cultural perspectives - they seek to enrich the campus community with a diverse student body.